 #1.
 1997 - Mike Piazza (8.7 WAR)

 The Dodgers catcher with the highest WAR in a single season is Mike Piazza in 1997.
-That year he had an outstanding 8.7 WAR, and finished second in the NL MVP race.
+That year he had an outstanding 8.7 WAR and finished second in the NL MVP race to Larry Walker of the Colorado Rockies.

 During the 1997 season, Piazza was the top performer on an LA team that finished second in the NL West.